Robert Baloucoune: International career

 He was called up as a development player by Andy Farrell, training with the Ireland squad before the 2020 Six Nations Championship.

-In June 2021 he was called up to the senior Ireland squad for the Summer tests.
-He made his debut against the USA on 10 July 2021, playing 80 minutes and scoring a try in the 17th minute.
+In June 2021, he was called up to the senior Ireland squad for the Summer tests.
+He made his debut against the United States on 10 July 2021, playing 80 minutes and scoring a try in the 17th minute.

 He was unavailable for 2022 Ireland rugby union tour of New Zealand with injury, but was selected for the Emerging Ireland squad for the Toyota Challenge in South Africa in September 2022.

+On 14 February 2026, Baloucoune played his first Six Nations game in a 20–13 victory against Italy.
+He scored a try after Italy lead 10–5 at half-time, winning the Player of the Match award.
+He started four matches and scored three tries in total, receiving the BKT Rising Player award for the tournament.
+His try against Italy was named Men's 15s Try of the Year at the 2026 Rugby Players Ireland awards.